 Access: There are two entrances to the Kaitoke Regional Park.
-Note that the gates at both entrances close at dusk.
-Changes to the alignment of SH2 in this area will someday change access and distances.
+Note that the gates at both entrances close at 9pm.
+The roads in the Park can be confusing but are well signposted.

-«» The northern entrance, the main one, is towards the Kaitoke basin.
-On SH2, 7 km beyond Te Marua, the well signposted main access road to the Kaitoke Regional Park branches off L, half a kilometre before the Pakuratahi River.
-One kilometre along this access road is the ranger’s house.
+The Northern entrance, the main one, lies in the Kaitoke basin.
+On SH2, 9.6km past the junction with the Akatarawa Rd, the well signposted main access road to the Kaitoke Regional Park branches off L, half a kilometre before the Pakuratahi River.
+Just over a kilometre along this access road is the ranger’s office.

 Pakuratahi Forks Vicinity

-This is the area around the junction of the Hutt and Pakuratahi Rivers, and facilities here include sealed parking and toilets.
+This is the area around the junction of the Hutt and Pakuratahi Rivers.
+It lies 1.2km beyond the Farm Creek bridge.
+Facilities here include sealed parking and toilets.
 This vicinity includes the original water intake and treatment plant for the Wellington water supply.
 This was the earlier focus of what is now the Kaitoke Regional Park.
 There are several easy walks in the vicinity.
 A few that lead further afield are described.
-From here, and suitably equipped, you can travel down the Hutt Gorge by kayak, tube, or raft to Twin Lakes area as described in 21.7.
+From here, and suitably equipped, you can travel down the Hutt Gorge by kayak, tube, or raft to the Twin Lakes area as described in 21.7.

-Northwards: This start point has changed from Footprints first edition, but is well signposted.
-[Ed.
-Needs checking again!!]
-The access road to the Walkway follows R immediately by the first of the Treatment Plant buildings, to a car-park at the end.
-From here, the track drops to a bridge across Benge Creek and, on the high terrace beyond, passes by the base of the power pylon on the flats.
+Northwards From the carpark (see Access above), the track drops to a bridge across Benge Creek and, on the high terrace beyond, passes near the base of the power pylon on the flats.
 The trail then climbs to the head of the grassy slopes seen to the NNW.
-The trail is well padded, and Pakuratahi Forks is reached in an easy 3 hours.
-The climb at the Te Marua end is a little longer than at the Pakuratahi end, but neither is daunting.
+Once through the grass, the trail is well padded, and Pakuratahi Forks is reached in an easy 3 hours.
+The climb at the Te Marua end is a little longer than at the Pakuratahi end, but neither is daunting. [revised December 2017]

-Out: This route starts a few metres down-valley from Phillips Stream, and quite soon becomes better-padded.
+Out: The route starts a few metres down-valley from Phillips Stream, and quite soon becomes better-padded.

-Down: A few minutes down from the road summit towards Kaitoke, there is a 150–200-metre straight, and just below its lower L bend this spur joins.
-The trail sidles (as above) on the L of the spur on the way down, and below the clearings swings L to keep on the ridge-crest above the stream.
-From clay road to picnic area, about 25 minutes.
+Down: A few minutes down from the road summit towards Kaitoke, where the road swings L at the end of a 200 metre straight, the Norbert Creek track drops to the R. When well down, the trail swings L to keep on the ridge-crest above the stream.
+From Clay Road to picnic area, about 25 minutes. [revised December 2017]

-The round trip can be completed either down the clay road to the carpark, or from the hillcrest to the old totara stump.
+A round trip can be completed either down the Clay Road to the carpark, or down the Norbert Creek track to Pakuratahi Forks. [revised December 2017]